pdavenport/TypescriptCrashCourse/Course Files/1variables.md

 > y: 20
 > };

-Function (please note that here you are annotating the constant variable, not the function itself) So this:
+### Function (please note that here you are annotating the Constant, not the function itself)

+So this

 > const logNumber = i => {
 > console.log(i);
 > };

-Becomes this:
+Becomes this

 > const logNumber1: (i: number) => void = i => {
 > console.log(i);